 Rheumatoid Arthritis is a serious illness

-This post is a reaction to the many times I have heard “At least it’s nothing serious.”
+This post is a response to what I’ve heard so many times about RA: “At least it’s nothing serious.”
 Well, some things about Rheumatoid Arthritis are downright serious.
-So, I want to place a warning to my readers that today I am utterly serious.
+So, a warning to my readers that I am utterly serious today.
 For once, I have found something that is not a joking matter at all.

 You do not need to read the all links to understand my point, but even though it was tedious, I wanted to provide them for anyone who may need to begin a particular search.
 And they prove my point, too.